This site uses cookies

 Wireframes also help you validate your design with all key stakeholders.

-Step 4: Visual design-
+Step 4: Visual Design-

 After Wireframing, it's time to move on to the exciting visual design phase!
 It involves deciding on an appropriate color scheme, choosing fonts and typefaces, and designing a library of visual elements that align with the company's branding.